openand-inc/waut.ch/README.md

 - OEMs
 - The Friendly Neighborhood Nerd/Technician.

-“Make the most of yourself....for waut is all there is of you.” - Ralph Waldo Emerson ( paraphrase )
+“Make the most of yourself....for waut.ch! is all there is of you.” - Ralph Waldo Emerson ( paraphrase )

 All along the waut.ch! tower - Bob Dylan